thomastoumasu/fullstack/Fullstack/notes.md

 https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers

 javascript: primitive types are copied by value, objects by reference.
 Lodash library for operations on objects

+VSode:
+"editor.formatOnPaste": true
+copy line down command d

 0.
 In traditional web applications, the browser is "dumb".
 It only fetches HTML data from the server, and all application logic is on the server.